Tommy356/etConnect-Demo/README.md

 etConnect-Demo
 ==============

-Demo Apps using the etConnect Objective-C++ framework  (Distributed Objects on iOS and OSX)
+Demo App for iOS and OSX, demonstrating the basic usage of Distributed Objects using the etConnect Objective-C++ framework (Distributed Objects on iOS and OSX).

+The project contains the binaries of the etConnect framework (ver. alpha 0.9) and the sopiurces to build an iOS version and it's OSX counterpart.

 Notes: